Last Updated: September 29, 2024

 Producing and Collaboration Works

-During this period, Questlove kept himself busy with a number of additional projects.
+During this period, Questlove kept himself busy with many additional projects.
 In 2000, he helped produce D'Angelo's album "Voodoo."
 He also worked as an executive producer on the album "Fantastic, Vol. 2" by Slum Village.
 In addition, Common's albums "Like Water for Chocolate" and "Electric Circus" were both produced in part by Questlove.

 In 2001, Questlove contributed to "The Philadelphia Experiment," an instrumental jazz album featuring artists such as Christian McBride and Uri Caine.
 In 2002, he played the drums on Loving Me 4 Me" by Christina Aguilera, which appeared on her album "Stripped."
 Also in 2002, the Roots released another album entitled "Phrenology," which achieved gold status.
 The early 2000s also saw Questlove collaborate with artists such as John Mayer and Joss Stones.